Frost Heaving: The Grim Reality of the Frozen Northlands

 Oh, That?
 I Hate Frost Heaving!

 We don’t know many people who like frost heaving.
-Frost Heaving makes your pristine driveway or patio look funny, and over time can cause it to look even funnier as the soil expands and contracts (if only things just went back to the way they were before winter!).
-Your concrete moves and shifts centimeter by centimeter until you end up with cracks that cannot be ignored.
+Frost Heaving makes your pristine driveway or patio look funny, and over time can cause it to look even funnier as the soil expands and contracts and fills in the voids left by the melting ice lenses.
+Your concrete (that’s sidewalks, parking lots, foundations… everything) moves and shifts centimeter by centimeter until you end up with cracks that cannot be ignored.

 Thanks for Telling Me What it is, but What Can I Do About Frost Heaving?